There are so many people reporting that major vasanas and core issues are coming up at this time and some of the stories are heart-wrenching.

 If one is obliged to deal with a horrendous situation that reveals itself at this time of heightened energies, the tendency is to think that we’re saddled with an extra burden.

 Not necessarily.
 What was horrendous can now become a means of contributing to the world.
 Lemons into lemonade, again.
 We’re all going through a massive clearing and sharing about what happened to us, what resulted from it, and what we now recognize can be of tremendous help to others.
+Our willingness to go through it and then to share what we found is a contribution to Ascension, in my view.

 There are so many subjects that are taboo for us.
 And the cabal exploited that by ridiculing anyone who brought up the truth of a subject they didn’t want revealed – extraterrestrials is an obvious example.
 But there are many other areas of life that have been warped and skewed to keep us from being healthy, exploring and discussing them.
 We need to free ourselves from the processes that dumbed us down, penned us in, and served as blinkers on us.